ParadoxGameConverters/ba-to-imperator/BaToImperator/DataFiles/Readme.txt

-Idhrendur                             - Sanity Checks, Review, Workflows, and Fronter integration Shinymewtwo99 (aka Dr. Dudelsack)     - Lead Developer, Programmer, Events, and Data Files olivenkranz                           - Balancing linkluver                             - Egyptian ExoNames Typhion				      - Programmer
+Idhrendur                             - Sanity Checks, Review, Workflows, and Fronter integration Shinymewtwo99 (aka Dr. Dudelsack)     - Lead Developer, Programmer, Events, and Data Files olivenkranz                           - Balancing, Testing linkluver                             - Egyptian ExoNames BlinkySauce (aka Changeling33)        - Testing Typhion                               - Programmer, Testing Zemurin                               - thumbnail.png

 A special thanks to Svanley, the creator of the original Bronze Age mod, many of whose assets, such as extinct cultures and religions, were incorporated into the converter.
 The original Bronze Age mod can be found on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=1797024425